 Each of the assaults happened pre-dawn, in the bedroom of the victim.
 All three women immediately reported the crime to Cobb police, and underwent medical examination, including preservation of the perpetrator’s semen.

-All three rape kits were tested by the Georgia Bureau of Investigation,
+All three rape kits were tested by the Georgia Bureau of Investigation, and it was determined by DNA that the same person had committed all three rapes.

 But at the time no match could be found in the Combined DNA Index System (CODIS), a service of the FBI, so it became a cold case.